Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * filename and folder location

-# 2.4 – Example JSON: Location & NPC
+# 2.4 – Example JSON: Location & NPC - Complete

 These examples are templates.
 You or future scripts can tweak them, but they show the general idea.